 Have you ever felt your writing is flat, despite how many beautiful words you use?
 You might be overusing adjectives and adverbs.
 Luckily, there is an easy fix—use vivid verbs instead.

-Although you might instinctively think adjectives will improve your description, strong verbs actually do a better job at electrifying your creative writing.
+Although you might instinctively think adjectives will improve your character description or prose, swapping exciting verbs for common verbs actually does a better job at electrifying your creative writing.

-In this post, you can learn a two-step process to improve your writing skills, and start implementing these tips with a little help from a list of vivid verbs.
+In this article, you can learn a two-step process to improve your writing skills, and start implementing these tips with a little help from a descriptive verb list filled with various strong verbs.

 The 2-Step Process to Bring Your Scenes to Life With Vivid Verbs